andersonmiranda-com/react-user-validation/README.md

 ## Firebase user auth demo

-This is an exercise using React Router with protect an unprotected routes.
+This is an exercise using React Router with protect and unprotected routes.
 It also consumes a REST API and show the contents inside a protected route.

 Features: